 - We are sure that our Pentax K1 review has given you a good idea of what to expect when you decide to buy the product.
 If you have already been using a DSLR and have been waiting to go in for a full frame upgrade, then this Pentax K1 will be a great choice for you.
 This is one camera that gives you more features than the cost its worth, clearly giving the other popular brands a tough competition.

 - It is packed with unique features such as the pixel shift resolution, the 5-stop image stabilisation system, in-built GPS, in-built Wi-Fi, astro tracer feature and a one of a kind flex tilt LCD monitor.
 The absence of an in-built flash may not be a big factor unless you need to control the camera remotely.

 - This is an excellent entry model in the full frame segment by Ricoh with an irresistibly low price than its rivals.
 It is ideal for those who do not have a collection of lenses from other brands to play with.
-And any astro photography enthusiast with a thirst for a full frame should consider investing in this model.
+And any astro photography enthusiast with a thirst for a full frame should consider investing in the Pentax K1.

 - Download the Operation Manuals PDF

 So go ahead and make it yours and enjoy the freedom it gives you to shoot from never before angles and in dark environments.